Let me ask you a question. What’s more important, my personal rights or the common good?

 There are times when we have to choose one over the other.
 Sometimes restoring shalom means living into the fullness of our personal freedom.
 Sometimes, it might mean setting aside our personal freedom so that those who are suffering (e.g., from disease or unjust systems) can experience shalom in their lives.

-Wisdom is needed to help us make these decisions (and wisdom usually comes with years of living and suffering).
+We need wisdom to help us make these decisions (and wisdom usually comes with years of living and suffering).

 The good news is that in the world God is calling us to—the new heavens and the new earth—there won’t be an either/or.
 We won’t have to choose between personal rights and the common good.
 They will all be available to us in all their fullness all the time.